ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 28: July 2, Thursday
+**Today's Progress**: newAircraftId now has unique value based on owner's regId and MSN of applicable aircraft, but still need to figure out how to pull token data/array info

+**Thoughts**: more ERC721 learning to do-- tokenURI (uniform resource identifier) may be the answer.
+URIs are defined in RFC 3986

 ### Day 27: July 1, Wednesday
 **Today's Progress**: aircraft NFT implementation seems to be working, tokensupply increments, but need to fix aircraftDetails function to return token info